Grindlemire/WellsFarGO/README.md

 # WellsFarGO

-A quick parser and persister of WellsFargo download files for personal organization.
+A quick parser of WellsFargo download files written in Go for personal organization.
 Still a WIP.

+Uses a csv file from WellFargo for parsing